 Failure to Monitor Their Patients

 If there is an elderly member at risk of falling, the nursing home is responsible for taking certain measures.
-For example, there should be more extensive monitoring for that patient, to make sure that they don’t fall from dizziness due to medication side effects and other factors.
-Research has shown that 16% to 27% of falls in nursing homes occur because of hazards in their environments such as slippery floors and poor lighting.
-As such, nursing homes must provide their residents with a safe environment, which includes installing handles and safety rails for their residents to hold onto.
+For example, there should be more extensive monitoring for that patient to make sure that they don’t fall from dizziness due to medication side effects and other factors.
+Research has shown that 16% to 27% of falls in nursing homes occur because of hazards in their environments, such as slippery floors and poor lighting.
+As such, nursing homes must provide their residents with a safe environment, including installing handles and safety rails for them to hold onto.

 Failure to Get Enough Staff